buildpacks/spec/buildpack.md

 All combinations of `launch`, `build`, and `cache` booleans are valid.
 When a layer declares more than one type (e.g. `launch = true` and `cache = true`), the requirements of each type apply.

 The following table illustrates the behavior depending on the value of each flag.
-Note that the lifecycle only restores layers from the cache due to performance reasons.
+Note that the lifecycle only restores layers from the cache, never from the previous image.

 `build`   | `cache`  | `launch` | Metadata Restored        | Layer Restored
 ----------|----------|----------|--------------------------|---------------------